pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/13_Debugging.md

 In this chapter, a few insights, tips and tricks for debugging Pimcore are shown.
 This should give you a head start when developing with Pimcore.

+## Debug Mode
+In order to include some specific debugging tools (profiler, toolbar, ...), Pimcore relies on environment variable `APP_ENV` in `.env` file in your project root directory.
+`APP_ENV=dev`

+## Dev Mode
+The development mode enables some debugging features.
+This is useful if you're developing on the core of Pimcore or when creating a bundle.
+Please don't activate it in production systems!

+What exactly does the dev mode:
+* Loading the source javascript files (uncompressed & commented)
+* Disables some caches (Cache, ...)
+* extensive logging into log files
+* ... and some more little things

+Add the following line to your `.env` file to enable dev mode.
+`PIMCORE_DEV_MODE=true`

 ## Server-Side Debugging
 For server side debugging, standard php and Symfony framework debugging tools like the following can be used.